Healthy Thai Salad with grilled chicken and spicy thai peanut dressing! This Panera classic just got a homemade upgrade. Gluten-free friendly.

 - 1/3 cup peanut butter

-- 3 TBS coconut aminos (soy sauce or tamari)
+- 3 tablespoons coconut aminos (can sub soy sauce or tamari)

-- 1 tsp ginger paste (or 1 tsp freshly grated ginger)
+- 1 teaspoon ginger paste (or 1 teaspoon freshly grated ginger)

 - Prepare the chicken: Heat cast iron skillet or grill pan over medium heat.
 Once pan is hot, add about 1/2 tablespoon of oil.
 Trim any extra fat off chicken breast.
 Season chicken with salt & pepper; cook on one side for 3-4 minutes before flipping to other side and cooking through.
 Cook until middle is no longer pink or internal temperature is 165ºF.
 Place on cutting board and slice chicken.